Maimunar/typescript-breaking-changes/scoping.md

 Asterisk token we skip because we are not doing generators with yield.
-We also skip generic parameters (typeParameters) for now. the ... token can only be used on the last parameter
+We also skip generic parameters (typeParameters) for now. the ... token can only be used on the last parameter parameter can not be with a question mark and an initializer parameter can not be with a rest operator and an initializer

 #### ExportDeclaration